 - Your permit application will then be sent to an Inspector who will determine construction requirements.
 This step may take several days depending on work load and complexity of the application.

 - If approved, your permit will then be mailed to you (or faxed if you prefer).

 - An on-site conference with the Inspector and approved permit in possession is required prior to any construction work.

 - Once work is complete and inspected and found to be in conformance to all standards the driveway connection including the culvert (if applicable) will become a part of the road system maintenance program.

 Fee(s) - $190.00

 Timing - the initial office work or phone call may take 15 minutes or so.
-It then takes several days to consider your application with the end goal to issue you a permit.
-Typically, work can begin approximately one week after application is made.
-Work needs to be completed within 60 days; extensions may be considered in certain circumstances.
+It then takes several days up to two weeks to consider your application with the end goal to issue you a permit.
+Your work can begin once you have your permit in hand and the permitted work needs to be completed within 60 days; extensions may be considered in certain circumstances.

 Tips & Tricks